North County

 North County is a region in the northern area of San Diego County, California.
 It is the second-most populous region in the county (after San Diego), with an estimated population of 869,322.
-North County is well known for its affluence, especially in Encinitas, Carlsbad, Del Mar, Rancho Santa Fe, and Solana Beach, where house prices range, on average, above $1,000,000.
+North County is well known for its sprawl and its affluence, especially in Encinitas, Carlsbad, Del Mar, Rancho Santa Fe, Poway and Solana Beach, where house prices range, on average, above $1,000,000.
 Cities along the 78 freeway (Oceanside, Vista, San Marcos and Escondido) have more mixed incomes.

 Beach culture is prominent in the area, and many of the region's beaches and lagoons are protected areas to help ensure the environment remains pristine, though there has been pressure from commercial entities to develop some of these areas.

 History

 The name dates to at least the 1970s, when many of the communities in the area were yet to become incorporated cities and local community decisions were made 40 mi away at the county seat.
 The North County section of San Diego County has historically been the most expensive region of San Diego, with such affluent neighborhoods as Aviara, Cardiff-by-the-Sea, Carlsbad, Carmel Valley, Del Mar, Encinitas, La Costa, Leucadia, Olivenhain, Rancho Santa Fe, and Solana Beach.

 In modern times, North County continues to grow as a highly influential region of Greater San Diego.
 The top 25 employers in San Diego County are closer to the North County city of Carlsbad than San Diego proper.